Pixel-Nova-Apps/simmerpos.com/_pages/online.md

 ## Add products to the online store channel

-Add your food and drink products to the online store channel.
+Add your food and drink products to the **Online Store sales channel**.

 <img src="/assets/online/online-store-sales-channel.png" alt="Add products" class="support-image">

 ## Add products to Simmer collections

+You'll need to add each of the food and drinks products you wish to offer online to at least one of the Simmer collections, such as "Simmer: Products" or your Simmer folder collections.

+You must also ensure that any Simmer Collections that you plan to use on the online store are also added to the **Online Store sales channel**, this includes the **"Simmer: Modifiers"** collection if you plan to use modifiers on your products.

-You'll also need to add each of the food and drinks products to at least one of the Simmer collections.
-This helps Simmer know which are regular products and which are food and drinks so we can exclude them from postal shipping.
+This helps Simmer determine which are regular products and which are food and drinks, or modifiers so we can exclude them from standard postal shipping.

 ## Add modifier selection theme block to product page